R-M-G/React-Todo-List-App/README.md

 ## Install

+1. Clone, CD into folder and start npm.

 ## Use

-1. Clone, CD into folder and start npm.
+1. Has 10 pre-populated lorem ipsum todos.
+2. Enter new todos in the form and click submit.
+3. Check checkbox to complete task.
+4. Click the red "x" button to delete todo.

 ## Built With